 Clubs & Competitions

-Fuel your growing expertise with passion by joining one of the many clubs, competitions and professional associations on campus—from the Student Association of Management to SIGMA (a subgroup of the Association of Computing Machinery) to a Finance and Investment Club to the Construction Management Association Club.
+Fuel your growing expertise with passion by joining one of the many clubs, competitions, and professional associations on campus—from the Construction Management Club (CM Club) for aspiring construction professionals to the Student Association of Management (SAM), ACM SIGMIS (an information systems subgroup of the Association of Computing Machinery) or the Finance and Investment Club for students interested in all facets of business.
 Challenge yourself to solve problems you care about, gaining core skills and relationships that will last a lifetime.